Gromov-Witten/Hurwitz wall-crossing: Abstract

 \section{Abstract}

-This article is the third in a series of three articles, the aim of which is to study various correspondences between four enumerative theories associated to a surface $S$: Gromov--Witten theory of $S^{[n]}$, orbifold Gromov--Witten theory of $[S^{(n)}]$, relative Gromov--Witten theory of $S \times C$ for a nodal curve $C$ and relative Donaldson--Thomas theory of $S \times C$.

-In this article, we introduce a one-parameter stability condition, termed $\epsilon$-admissibility, for relative maps from nodal curves to $X\times C$.
+For a target variety $X$ and a nodal curve $C$, we introduce a one-parameter stability condition, termed $\epsilon$-admissibility, for maps from nodal curves to $X\times C$.
 If $X$ is a point, $\epsilon$-admissibility interpolates between moduli spaces of stable maps to $C$ relative to some fixed points and moduli spaces of admissible covers with arbitrary ramifications over the same fixed points and simple ramifications elsewhere on $C$.

-Using Zhou's calibrated tails, we prove wall-crossing formulas relating invariants for different values of $\epsilon$.
-If $X$ is a surface $S$, we use this wall-crossing in conjunction with author's quasimap wall-crossing to show that relative Pandharipande--Thomas/Gromov--Witten correspondence of $S\times C$ and Ruan's extended crepant resolution conjecture of the pair $S^{[n]}$ and $[S^{(n)}]$ are equivalent up to explicit wall-crossings.
-We thereby prove crepant resolution conjecture for 3-point genus-0 invariants in all classes, if $S$ is a toric del Pezzo surface.
+Using Zhou's entangled tails, we prove wall-crossing formulas relating invariants for different values of $\epsilon$.
+If $X$ is a surface, we use this wall-crossing in conjunction with author's quasimap wall-crossing to show that the relative Pandharipande--Thomas/Gromov--Witten correspondence of $X\times C$ and Ruan's extended crepant resolution conjecture of the pair $X^{[n]}$ and $[X^{(n)}]$ are equivalent up to explicit wall-crossings.
+We thereby prove the crepant resolution conjecture for 3-point genus-0 invariants in all classes, if $X$ is a toric del Pezzo surface.